 Our family likes to give something yearly to our local kids’ toy drive.
 This year, we wanted to focus on gifts for older boys, who are often forgotten in toy drives.

-I applied for money from the Rockstar Finance Community Fund to buy even more presents this year, but I didn’t get selected.
-They’re doing a great project to spread the word about good things people can do with small amounts of money.
-Even though we didn’t get selected for the money from the community fund, we wanted to join in on the fun.
+We got excited by a great project, offering funds for local charity work to demonstrate good things people can do with small amounts of money.
+Even though we didn’t get selected for the money, we wanted to join in on the fun.
 I used money from my “other giving” category and my daughter gave from her giving jar.
 We had $130 in total to spend.

 Remember the “Big Boys” in Toy Drives

 This year, we decided to focus on gifts for older (ages 10+) boys, since they are often forgotten in toy drives.
 Everyone buys the cute little kid gifts and pretty things for the girls, but the older boys get forgotten.
 Their gifts might not be as cute but they want some Christmas fun too!

 My daughter considers herself an expert on what 10-year-old boys want… should I be worried about this?
 She said we should stick with Legos, sports equipment, and electronics.
 I think she knows what she is talking about!